daemonfire300/merge-intervals/README.md

 ---

-**How did we verify the "correctness" of this algorithm?** Run it through the test suite at LeetCode.
+**How did we verify the "correctness" of this algorithm?** Run it through the test suite at LeetCode and created some of my own test cases.

 ---